laa66/statly-backend-api/README.md

 # Statly - Your personal Spotify stats🎵

-Statly is a web application powered by Spotify API that lets you view your music statistics, analyze your audio library, playlists and check recently played tracks.
+Statly is a web application powered by Spotify API that lets you view your music statistics, analyze your audio library, playlists, check recently played tracks, follow friends, match music libraries and make playlist battles.
 You can also export a playlist to your Spotify account from your favourite tracks in three different ranges.